pcraster/pcraster/documentation/pcraster_manual/sphinx/secpcrcalcscriptfeatures.rst

 - Defining a sequence of report moments in the timer section of the script by a symbolic name reportName.
 - Using that symbolic name in the report statement in the dynamic section: report(reportName).
-- Definining a sequence of report moments in the report statement in the dynamic section: report(reportMoments).
+- Defining a sequence of report moments in the report statement in the dynamic section: report(reportMoments).
 - Introduction of the keyword endtime as the symbolic name for the last timestep.
 - Introduction of the keyword reportdefault as the symbolic name for the reports without an explicit definition of the report moments.
 - Note that selective reports only apply for map stacks, when writing to a timeseries file they are ignored, a timeseries file will always contains data for all timesteps except if the option :ref:`----noheader <noheader>` is specified.